Q&A: Investigation into Yasser Arafat's death

 In 2005, the New York Times obtained a copy of Arafat's medical records from two Israeli journalists, Avi Isacharoff and Amos Harel, who had been given them by a senior Palestinian official.

-According to the records, Arafat's illness began four hours after he ate a meal on the evening of 12 October 2004 inside the Muqataa presidential compound in the West Bank city of Ramallah.
+According to the records, the 75-year-old's illness began four hours after he ate a meal on the evening of 12 October 2004 inside the Muqataa presidential compound in Ramallah.
 Israeli forces had kept him isolated there for three years, accusing him of sponsoring a wave of deadly attacks by Palestinian militants.

-For the next two weeks, he vomited, and had abdominal pain and diarrhoea, but did not have a fever.
-He became stuperous and lost 3kg (6.6lbs), according to the records.
-He was seen by a team of Palestinian, Egyptian, Jordanian and Tunisian doctors, and was treated for flu and thrombocytopenia, an abnormally low platelet count.
+For the next two weeks, he vomited and had abdominal pain and diarrhoea, but did not have a fever.
+He became stuporous and lost 3kg (6.6lb), according to the records.
+He was seen by a team of Palestinian, Egyptian, Jordanian and Tunisian doctors, and was treated for flu and thrombocytopenia, an abnormally low blood platelet count.

 The records indicated that Arafat did not receive antibiotics until 27 October - 15 days after the onset of his illness.
 Two days later he was flown by helicopter to Jordan and then private jet to the Percy Military Training Hospital in Clamart, outside Paris.